-(10) The police officer and the chief of police, police service board or Minister, as applicable, may settle the matter and the settlement may provide for the imposition of a disciplinary measure set out in subsection 200 (1).
+(9) The police officer and the chief of police, police service board or Minister, as applicable, may settle the matter and the settlement may provide for the imposition of a disciplinary measure or any combination of disciplinary measures that a chief of police could impose under subsection 200 (1).

-(11) If, following the hearing, the adjudicator determines that the chief of police, police service board or Minister, as applicable, has proven on clear and convincing evidence that the conduct of the police officer constitutes misconduct or unsatisfactory work performance, the adjudicator may impose a disciplinary measure set out in subsection 200 (1).
+(10) If, following the hearing, the adjudicator determines that the chief of police, police service board or Minister, as applicable, has proven on clear and convincing evidence that the conduct of the police officer constitutes misconduct or unsatisfactory work performance, the adjudicator may impose a disciplinary measure or any combination of disciplinary measures that a chief of police could impose under subsection 200 (1).